SergeySeroshtan/csv-scripts/readme.md

 save(path: args[0], records: all)
 ```

-Script that finds records that were added in new version of CSV file:
+Find records that were added in new version of CSV file:

 ```groovy
 def previous = distinct('id', load(path: args[0]))